256dpi/jsonapi/README.md

 The following examples show the usage of this package:

-- The [server](https://github.com/gonfire/jsonapi/blob/master/examples/native/main.go) example implements a basic API server using the standard HTTP package
+- The [server](https://github.com/gonfire/jsonapi/blob/master/examples/server/main.go) example implements a basic API server using the standard HTTP package.
 - The [client](https://github.com/gonfire/jsonapi/blob/master/examples/client/main.go) example uses the client to query the example API.

 ## Installation